rzyns/hummingbird-kmk/README.md

 * Set environment variable `GIT_DIR` to where you want to keep the bare repository
 * Set environment variable `GIT_WORK_TREE` to where the `CIRCUITPY` volume is mounted

-Or, you could set the appropriate git config options in `hummingbird-kmk.git/config`

 ## Example

 ```shell